-The distance between your location and a VPN server is one of the key factors determining the Internet speed.
-For example, if you’re in the UK and you’re connecting to a server in Australia, it is a substantial distance for a data packet to travel.
-So the nearer a server is located, the faster the Internet speed will be.
+Shorter distances between you and the VPN server improve internet speeds.
+For example, if you’re in the UK and connecting to server in Australia, it is a substantial distance for a data packet to travel.
+So the nearer a server is located, the faster the internet speed will be.

 Quality of encryption

 Encryption is the key feature of VPNs.
 It makes your online traffic inaccessible to hackers and snoopers, letting you browse in privacy.
 However, the way encryption is handled depends on the VPN provider.
 Poor maintenance of a VPN service may cause network latency and disruption.

 Advanced Encryption Standard (AES) is the block cipher algorithm used as the current encryption standard.
 It may come in different strength levels, such as 128-bit, 192-bit, and 256-bit encryption.
 The higher the encryption level, the more reliable your data protection is.

 PRO TIP: The strongest type of AES is what you should look for in a VPN.
 However, you have to make a small tradeoff: the security and privacy supported by the strongest available encryption can produce latency and lower internet speeds.

 So it’s a matter of preference: do you prioritize maximum speed, or is data protection against snoopers more important?
 In terms of NordVPN security, next-generation AES-256 encryption implemented into the OpenVPN security protocol gives users incredibly powerful data protection.

 Internet speed offered by your ISP